any-docs/css/content/guides/anchor_positioning/try_options_hiding/index.md

 ## Using `position-try-order`

-The {{cssxref("position-try-order")}} property has a slightly different focus to the rest of the position try functionality, in that it makes use of position try fallback options when the positioned element is first displayed, rather than when it is in the process of overflowing.
+The `position-try-order` property has a slightly different focus to the rest of the position try functionality, in that it makes use of position try fallback options when the positioned element is first displayed, rather than when it is in the process of overflowing.

 This property allows you to specify that you want the positioned element initially displayed using the position try fallback option that gives its containing block the most width or most height.
 This is achieved by setting the `most-height`, `most-width`, `most-block-size`, or `most-inline-size` values.
 You can also remove the effects of any previously set `position-try-order` values using the `normal` value.